IAS 39 — Financial Instruments: Recognition and Measurement

 IAS 39 Financial Instruments: Recognition and Measurement outlines the requirements for the recognition and measurement of financial assets, financial liabilities, and some contracts to buy or sell non-financial items.
 Financial instruments are initially recognised when an entity becomes a party to the contractual provisions of the instrument, and are classified into various categories depending upon the type of instrument, which then determines the subsequent measurement of the instrument (typically amortised cost or fair value).
 Special rules apply to embedded derivatives and hedging instruments.

-IAS 39 was reissued in December 2003, applies to annual periods beginning on or after 1 January 2005, and will be superseded by IFRS 9 Financial Instruments once a mandatory application date of that standard is determined.
+IAS 39 was reissued in December 2003, applies to annual periods beginning on or after 1 January 2005, and will be largely replaced by IFRS 9 Financial Instruments for annual periods beginning on or after 1 January 2018.

 History of IAS 39